 Breakfast is served.
 Booya.

-- Fruit of choice, chopped (apples, pears, peaches) berries don’t need to be chopped unless they’re big
+- 1 misc.
+Fruit of choice, chopped (apples, pears, peaches) berries don’t need to be chopped unless they’re big

-- In a 6 ounce greased ramekin, lay your fruit of choice.
+- In a 6 ounce greased ramekin, layer the bottom with your fruit of choice.

 - Pour oats over top and add milk.
 No need to stir.

-- Place ramekin down into a large sized dish.
+- Place ramekin down into a larger baking dish.

 - Bake at 400 degrees for 30 minutes or until all liquid is absorbed.